 - We will not serve any guest whom we believe to be intoxicated.

 - Alcoholic beverages may not be taken into or removed from these premises.
 Any guest in the possession of alcoholic beverages not obtained on premises will be subject to ejection.

 - TCC Food and Beverage Department retains the right to refuse any ID, and to refuse/cease service to any guest at any time.

 - Our policies are in place for your protection, as well as ours.

-Bags that are larger than 13 5/8 x 15 1/4 will not be permitted through the security zone.
-Bags, briefcases, backpacks, and luggage are strictly prohibited.
-Guests entering the Tucson Convention Center are subject to search at the discretion of Management.
+Large bags, briefcases, backpacks, luggage and convertible backpack purses are strictly prohibited.
+Tucson Arena and Tucson Music Hall has a Clear Bag Policy.
+(There could be exceptions to this rule and those exceptions will be noted on the event page.)
+Bags that are larger than 14″ x 16″ will not be permitted through the security zone.
+Guests entering any facility in the Tucson Convention Center are subject to search at the discretion of management.
 Tucson Convention Center does not provide storage for any confiscated baggage.